-Our research relates to clinical work in the Neurology Department by exploring the neural basis of goal-directed behavior, which is disrupted in many neurological and psychiatric disorders such as Parkinson’s disease, frontotemporal dementia, addiction, obsessive-compulsive disorder, and post-traumatic stress.
-An ultimate goal of our research is to provide the basis for novel diagnostic markers and treatment strategies for these conditions.
+Our research relates to clinical work in the Neurology Department.
+Decision making is impaired in several neurological and psychiatric disorders such as addiction, dementia, and obesity.
+The ultimate goal of our work is to identify novel biomarkers and therapeutic targets for these conditions.
+Our work is currently supported by grants from NIDCD (R01 DC015426) and NIDDK (R21 DK118503).

-We study the neural circuits that support signaling of specific future outcomes.
-That is, even if two choice outcomes are comparable in terms of how good they are, their specific identity is an important component for making goal-directed choices.
-For instance, foraging decisions need to be based on the current state of the organism and therefore require representations of the specific identity of food items.
-A key region for identity-specific coding is the orbitofrontal cortex.
-Our experiments use food odors (e.g., dulce de leche vs. sautéed onions) and pattern-based functional imaging to study how specific outcomes are represented in the human orbitofrontal cortex, and how these representations change with changes in the internal state of the organism.
-This research is fundamental for understanding brain disorders in which adaptive behavior is disrupted, such as eating disorders and addiction.
+We study the neural circuits that signal information about expected outcomes.
+The identity of expected outcomes is an important component for making goal-directed decisions.
+A key region for outcome-specific coding is the orbitofrontal cortex.
+Our experiments use food odors (e.g., dulce de leche vs. sautéed onions) and pattern-based functional imaging to study how specific outcomes are represented in the human orbitofrontal cortex to inform choices and how these representations are learned.
+In addition, we use non-invasive brain stimulation to test whether these representations are indeed necesssary for decison making.
+This research is fundamental for understanding brain disorders in which adaptive behavior is disrupted, such as addiction and eating disorders.

 Howard JD, Gottfried JA, Tobler PN, Kahnt T. Identity-specific coding of future rewards in the human orbitofrontal cortex.
 Proc Natl Acad Sci USA 2015, 112(16):5195-200.
 PMID: 25848032

-Generalization and inference allows us to apply knowledge that we have learned for specific stimuli to novel situations.
-An important trade-off exists between generalization and discrimination.
-While generalizing from previous experience can help us to behave more efficiently, discrimination prevents us from exhibiting stereotypical or maladaptive responses.
-In order to understand the computations contributing to generalization, we utilize mathematical models that allow us to formulate precise hypotheses and generate testable predictions for our neural data.
-A set of interconnected brain regions including the dopaminergic midbrain, the striatum and the hippocampus, is thought to support generalization.
-We study interactions between these brain regions and their specific contribution to generalization using a diverse set of experimental methods including pharmacology, non-invasive brain stimulation, and functional imaging.
-These studies provide insights into the mechanisms controlling the trade-off between generalization and discrimination and may provide a better understanding of several neuropsychiatric disorders in which generalization is disrupted, such as addiction, schizophrenia, anxiety disorders, and posttraumatic stress (PTSD).
+Generalization and model-based inference allow us to apply knowledge that we have learned for specific problemns to novel situations.
+A set of interconnected brain regions including the dopaminergic midbrain, the orbitofrontal cortex and the hippocampus, is thought to support inference.
+We study interactions between these brain regions and their specific contribution to inference using a diverse set of experimental methods including computational modeling, pharmacology, TMS, and fMRI.
+These studies provide insights into the mechanisms underlying inference-based behavior and may provide a better understanding of several neuropsychiatric disorders in which generalization is disrupted, such as addiction, schizophrenia, and posttraumatic stress (PTSD).

 We study the anatomical and functional connectivity of the brain regions involved in olfactory reward processing, including the orbitofrontal and piriform cortex, the amygdala, and the striatum.
-For this we use measures of anatomical (diffusion tensor and diffusion spectrum imaging), functional, and information-based connectivity (resting-state and task-based fMRI connectivity).
-The overall goal of this research is to characterize the functional roles of anatomical connections among olfactory brain regions.
-These results may provide insights into the nature of degeneration associated with age-related disorders such as Alzheimer’s disease and fronto-temporal dementia.
+For this we use measures of anatomical (diffusion weighted imaging, DWI) and functional connectivity measures.
+The overall goal of this research is to characterize the functional roles of anatomical connections of the orbitofrontal cortex and its connections to olfactory brain areas.
+These results may provide insights into the nature of degeneration associated with age-related disorders such as Alzheimer’s disease, Parkinson’s disease and fronto-temporal dementia.

 Kahnt T, Chang LJ, Park SQ, Heinzle J, Haynes JD.
 Connectivity-based parcellation of the human orbitofrontal cortex.
 Journal of Neuroscience 2012 May 2; 32(18):6240-50.
 PMID: 22553030